LeGalzor/Wix_fed_exposure/README.md

 ### Task 1 - Image Actions
-Each image has two buttons that appear on mouse hover.
+Each image has three buttons that appear on mouse hover.
 You need to make them work.
 1. Delete: clicking the delete button should remove the image from the display.
 2. Rotate: each click should rotate the image by 90 degrees.